tdf/odftoolkit/README.txt

 	level abstraction of the lower-level ODFDOM API

 3. ODF Validator (odfvalidator-*.jar, odfvalidator-*.war)
-	This is a tool that validates OpenDocument Format (ODF) files and checks them for certain conformance criteria.
+	This is a tool that validates Open Document Format (ODF) files and checks them for conformance according to the ODF Standard.
 ODF Validator is available as an online service and as a command line tool.
 This page primarily describes the command line tool.
 Please visit web page:
 	   http://incubator.apache.org/odftoolkit/conformance/ODFValidator.html